OffchainLabs/nitro/docs/intro/intro.md

 Yes, indeed we can be.
 This is where the “rollup” part comes in.
 The data that gets fed into an Arbitrum Rollup chain (i.e., user’s transaction data) is posted directly on Ethereum.
 Thus, as long as Ethereum itself is running securely, anybody who’s interested has visibility into what’s going on in Arbitrum, and has the ability to detect and prove fraud.

 #### Who actually does this work (of checking for fraud, proving it, etc?)
-The parties who move the Arbitrum chain forward; i.e., making claims about the chain’s state, disputing other’s claims, etc., are called validators.
+The parties who move the Arbitrum chain state forward on L1 — i.e., making claims about the chain’s state, disputing other’s claims, etc. — are called validators.
 In practice, we don’t expect the average Arbitrum user to be interested in running a validator, just like the average Ethereum user typically doesn’t run their own layer 1 mining (or staking) node.
 The crucial property, however, is that anybody can; becoming an Arbitrum validator requires no special permission (post-mainnet beta), only that a user runs the open source validator software, (and stakes Ether when/if they need to take action).

-Additionally, as long as there’s even one honest validator, the chain will remain secure; i.e., it only takes one non-malicious fraud-prover to catch any number of malicious trouble makers.
+Additionally, as long as there’s even just one honest validator, the chain will remain secure; i.e., it only takes one non-malicious fraud-prover to catch any number of malicious trouble makers.
 These properties together make the system “trustless”; users are not relying on any special designated party for their funds to be secure.

 #### And how exactly is “fraud” “proven”?
 Sounds complicated.